Chinese investors continue to pounce on the bargains available in Portugal’s property market.

 The national confidence indicator slipped to +22 from +32 in January, but the mood remains “comfortably positive”, with sentiment about the market’s outlook upbeat.

-Indeed, agents are now turning to local buyers, as the mood in the country improves for domestic house-hunters as well as international investors.
+Indeed, agents are now turning to local buyers, as the mood in the country improves for domestic house-hunters as well as international real estate investors.

 Read the original article on The Move Channel, by Ivan Radford.